 With the first patients successfully completing the 12 month IMAGINE trial, Prana sought approval for an open label 12 month extension study through the Austin Health Human Research Ethics Committee and was granted that approval early July 2013.
 All patients in the extension study, whether originally assigned placebo or 250mg per day PBT2 on the IMAGINE study, will receive 250mg per day.
-At the end of the extension study all participants will have a PET scan to determine the amyloid burden, brain activity and volumetric changes through MRI.
-In addition, cognitive and functional measures will assessed.
-Accordingly this trial will permit long term effects with PBT2 administration over either 24 or 12 months to be studied.
+At the end of the extension study all participants will have a PET, MRI scans to determine the amyloid burden, brain activity and volumetric changes.
+In addition, cognitive and functional measures will be assessed.
+Accordingly this trial will permit us to study the long term effects with PBT2 administration over either 24 or 12 months.